koto/owasp-malicious-javascript/README.md

 Dr Jekyll attack
 ---------------
 - check jekyll1.html and jekyll2.html files
-  The trick here is that jsunpack executes all <script> tags instead of only JavaScript and we can avoid detection by running ssome code only in jsunpack
+  The trick here is that jsunpack executes all &lt;script&gt; tags instead of only JavaScript and we can avoid detection by running ssome code only in jsunpack

 HTML hack